TeamHG-Memex/sitehound-frontend/docs/API.rst

    as label + inputs, where each label is one keys from dd-login-input
 5) When the user fulfills one message from the step above, the data is stored(wo encryption by now), and sent to DD via the ``dd-login-output`` topic.
-6) DD receives this message and performs the logging in and deeper crawl of that domain.
+6) DD receives this message and performs the logging in for that domain.
+7) DD will send a notification once the login was successfull or failed to ``dd-login-result``.

 dd-login-input
 --------------